cue-lang/cue/doc/ref/spec.md

 CUE defines basic types and structs.
 The _basic types_ are null, bool, int, float, string, and bytes.
-A _struct_ is a map from labels to a values, where the values may be of any type. <!-- jba: and what about the labels? -->
+A _struct_ is a map from labels to a values, where the labels must be strings and the values may be of any type.
 Lists, provided by CUE as a convenience, are special cases of structs and are not included in the definition of the type system.